wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 supplement by notes or tables when appropriate.
 It is not desirable to include too many notes in the labels.

-# Special Notes on Important Australian Families and Subfamilies
+# Important Australian Families and Subfamilies

 **NB.** The key characters for recognising the family are underlined in these notes.